nbren12/personal-website/content/post/loading_netCDFS/index.md

 If there weren't enough ways to save `tf.data.Dataset`s to disk, they also have a `.cache` feature.
 This can either cache the data to disk or memory.
-Of course, the on-disk format saved by `.cache` is completely undocumented, but maybe that's a good thing given my experience with tensorflow documentation 😉.
+Of course, the on-disk format saved by `.cache` is completely undocumented, but maybe that's a good thing given my experience with TensorFlow documentation 😉.
 Here are two functions that cache to disk and memory:

 ```python